 Doctors can diagnose achondroplasia either during pregnancy or after the baby is born.
 Listed below are the times when a diagnosis is performed:

-Achondroplasia is not inherited and can affect anyone.
-However, due to a spontaneous gene mutation (de novo mutation), approximately 80% of individuals with achondroplasia are born to parents of average height.
+Achondroplasia is a genetic condition inherited in an autosomal dominant manner; however, most cases (about 80%) result from a new (de novo) mutation in the FGFR3 gene in children born to parents of average height.
 It is rare for these parents to have another child affected by the condition.

 Achondroplasia is inherited in an autosomal dominant manner, which means that only one parent needs to have and transmit the gene for their child to develop the condition.
 If one parent has achondroplasia while the other does not, there is a 50% probability that their child will inherit the gene and develop the disorder.